actapia/simple_blast/README.md

     )
 ]

-with TabularBlastnSearch.from_sequences(subjects, queries) as search:
+with TabularBlastnSearch.from_sequences(queries, subjects) as search:
     results = search.hits
 ```